-This lawn mower meets or exceeds the CPSC blade safety requirements for walk-behind rotary lawn mowers.
+This lawn mower meets or exceeds the CPSC blade safety requirements for walk-behind rotary lawn mowers at the time of production.

 Read and understand the contents of this manual before you start the engine.

 The safety alert symbol (Figure 2) is used to alert you to potential personal injury hazards.
 Obey all safety messages that follow this symbol to avoid possible injury or death.
 Improperly using or maintaining this mower could result in injury or death.
 To reduce this potential, comply with the following safety instructions.